PyTables/PyTables/doc/New-Backend-Interface.rst

 a new way to access I/O that allows a new version of PyTables (4) to use different backends.
-The main goal is to use this for interfacing h5py for HDF5 access, but nothing prevents us to create interfaces with other backends in the future.
+The main goal is to use this for interfacing h5py for HDF5 access, but nothing prevents us from creating interfaces with other backends in the future.

 Interface
 =========

 The whole idea is to define a few abstract classes and then to provide concrete implementations for them.
-The abstract classes that we found a minimal set are in: tables/abc.py
+The abstract classes that we found form a minimal set are in tables/abc.py

-The concrete implementation is in tables/backend_h5py, whereas the new high level interface in PyTables that uses the new interface is in tables/core.py.
+The concrete implementation is in tables/backend_h5py.
+The new high level implementation in PyTables that uses the new interface is in tables/core.py.

-Implementation plan
+Implementation Plan
 ===================

 We are currently working towards implementing the fundamental